deltatraced/delta-trace/lan/entries/monthly/2025/Mn 09 004 Inspirations.md

 Found another developer who also likes to put timesheets publicly!
 [Bryon timesheets 2025](https://github.com/Byron/byron/blob/main/timesheets/2025.csv).
 The project, client, and purpose are clear.
 Can be an inspiration for what I do!

 This inspired me to add a focus column to overview to give a key highlight, just like a git commit for the day!

+(3)

+2025-09-23 Wk 39 Tue - 01:06 +03:00

+We learned during contributing to [gh Utagai/shi](https://github.com/Utagai/shi) about [docs.rs thiserror](https://docs.rs/thiserror/latest/thiserror/) and the ability to combine error messages and codes in one enum.
+Also its use of `#[from]` shortened many functions that would otherwise be mapping from one error type to another all the time.
+If a function can output an Io error, then it may have its own error type with `Io` variant, and using `#[from]` conversion happens automatically with `?`!